AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.rst

       var autoViewData = await dataService.GetRangeValuesAsync<WaveDataTarget>(stream.Id, "1", 3, QiBoundaryType.ExactOrCalculated, autoViewId);

-To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView’s Properties collection.
+To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView's Properties collection.

 .. code:: cs